GeorgeBroughton/MZ31-AR0/README.md

 # MZ31-AR0 BIOS Files
 This is a repository of BIOS files that I hacked to support being flashed over the `MEGARAC` IPMI on the Gigabyte `MZ31-AR0` motherboard with the 128Mbit/16MByte MXIC `MX25L12873F` flash chip.

 This now fully tested, and it works perfectly.
+This should not be an excuse to use poor backup habits however.

 There is also a shell script for people developing BIOS files for this machine that will append the data to the file automatically.